Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Summary and conclusions

 Figure~\ref{fig:summary-end-figure-eval-apply} (page \pageref{fig:summary-end-figure-eval-apply}) provides an extensive list of uniform and hybrid eval-apply evaluators.
 Figure~\ref{fig:summary-end-figure-eval-readback} (page~\pageref{fig:summary-end-figure-eval-readback}) provides an extensive list of eval-readback evaluators and their LWF-equivalent balanced hybrid eval-apply evaluators where `mcr' abbreviates `modulo commuting redexes'.

 There are $8$ uniform eval-apply evaluators and $33$ (four times more) hybrid eval-apply evaluators.
 Of the latter, one evaluator defines a uniform strategy ($\IIH\hyb\bn = \IIS$), and two evaluators ($\no$ and $\stgy{HIH}\hyb\stgy{IIS}$) define equivalent strategies modulo commuting redexes (mcr).
 We find $4$ uniform evaluators/strategies in the literature ($\bn$, $\he$, $\bv$, $\ao$).
 The remaining $4$ are novel ($\ho$, $\IIS$, $\SIS$, $\ISI$) where the first two have interesting properties and uses.
 We find $6$ hybrid evaluators in the literature that define $6$ hybrid strategies ($\hr$, $\no$, $\hn$, $\am$, $\sn$, $\ha$).
 The remaining $26$ evaluators are novel.
-We have seen some of the latter define strategies with interesting properties and uses.
+Some define strategies with interesting properties and uses.
 In particular, $\bs$ and $\so$ can be used for eager evaluation of general recursive functions using delimited CPS and thunking protecting-by-variable.
-The remaining evaluators and strategies remain to be explored.
-Figure~\ref{fig:summary-end-figure-eval-apply} shows that hybrid evaluators and strategies abound.
-As discussed in Section~\ref{sec:def-uniform-hybrid}, the notion has proven fruitful beyond operational semantics.
+The other evaluators and strategies remain to be explored.

 There are $22$ eval-readback evaluators that are LWF-equivalent to $22$ balanced hybrid eval-apply evaluators, $6$ of them mcr.
-The latter type of equivalence informs the equivalences mcr within the eval-readback style.
+(There are more hybrid evaluators than eval-readback evaluators.)
+The equivalences mcr inform the equivalences mcr within the eval-readback style.
 For instance, $(\Rb\Ev)\Rb\circ\IIS$ is equivalent mcr to $\HIH\hyb\IIS$ and the latter to $\no$, thus $(\Rb\Ev)\Rb\circ\IIS$ is equivalent mcr to $(\Rb\Ev)(\Rb\Ev)\circ\bn$.
 One eval-readback evaluator $\I(\Rb\Ev)\circ\bn$ defines the uniform strategy $\IIS$.
 We find $4$ eval-readback evaluators in the literature (head reduction, normal order, \texttt{byName} / hybrid normal order, \texttt{byValue} / strong reduction).
 We have not found any of the remaining $18$ eval-readback evaluators in the literature, but we have not searched exhaustively.